03 May AHF COVID-19 latest information

 - Bhutanese are free to travel within the country however are asked to keep to essential travel only

-- Schools have been closed indefinitely.
+- Schools have been closed for 4 months however are now reopened from Kindergarten to year 6.
 The Bhutanese government has distributed printed materials to those students who cannot access online learning.

 What is AHF doing?